 Police Station Interviews

 Attending a police station for questioning in connection with a criminal investigation is designed to be a harrowing and uncomfortable experience.
-Often individuals will be asked to arrive for an interview at a date and time arranged in advance – the less fortunate may be arrested in public or after a dawn raid on their home or office and taken to the police station in handcuffs.
+Often individuals will be asked to arrive for an interview at a date and time arranged in advance either to be arrested or as a voluntary attendance – the less fortunate may be arrested in public or after a dawn raid on their home or office and taken to the police station in handcuffs.

 Contact us on our 24 hr emergency helpline if you need assistance on 020 7837 3456